dinexh/Project_Phantom/README.md

- ZeroOne Club - Phantom Team Showcase
+ ZeroOne Club - Phantom Team Website

-Welcome to the ZeroOne Club's Phantom Team Showcase!
+Welcome to the ZeroOne Club's Phantom Team WebPage!
 This website serves as a platform to spotlight our team's projects, learning initiatives, and the diverse domains we work in.

 Sections